welldonestudio/welldonestudio.github.io/docs/add-chain/Cosmos.md

 ## Cosmos params

 To add Cosmos-compatible networks to the WELLDONE wallet, send the following object as a factor to `params`.
-The following is the standard for Cosmos ecosystem originally suggested by Keplr.
+The following is the standard for the Cosmos ecosystem suggested by Keplr wallet.

 ```typescript title="Cosmos"
 interface Currency {